alankrantas/svelteapp-typescript-go/README.md

 ## SQLite DB Schemes and Data

-The database (`./db/data.sqlite3`) in this repo already contains the table `products` with 9 product records (copied from [here](https://github.com/Apress/essential-typescript-4/blob/main/22%20-%20Vue.js%20Web%20App%20-%20Part%202/End%20of%20Chapter/vueapp/data.json)) and an empty table `orders`.
+The database (`./db/data.sqlite3`) in this repo already contains the table `products` with 9 product records (copied from [here](https://github.com/Apress/essential-typescript-4/blob/main/22%20-%20Vue.js%20Web%20App%20-%20Part%202/End%20of%20Chapter/vueapp/data.json) which are used in many Adam Freeman's books) and an empty table `orders`.
 You can use [DB Browser for SQLite](https://sqlitebrowser.org/) to read the database.

 Here's the SQL statements to recreate them: